This programme if offered by the Department of Production Animal Studies.

 Also consult the General Regulations.

 Candidates must submit a mini-dissertation which deals with an applied field of study.
-The topic is determined in consultation with the supervisor and the head of department, and must be approved according to Faculty guidelines.
+The topic is determined in consultation with the supervisor and the relevant head of department, and must be approved according to Faculty guidelines.
 The mini-dissertation is based on an applied research project or related research projects (which need not be original), planned and reported by the candidate.
 (Assistance with statistical processing, applied specialised procedures, etc. is allowed, but must be acknowledged.)

 An internal as well as external examiner will evaluate the mini-dissertation.
 The supervisor may not be an examiner.

 The average mark of the separate marks awarded by all examiners constitutes the final mark for the mini-dissertation.
 The minimum pass mark is 50%.
-The Dean, on the recommendation of the head of the department, may permit a candidate who has failed, to submit an amended mini-dissertation for final adjudication.
+The Dean, on the recommendation of the relevant head of the department, may permit a candidate who has failed, to submit an amended mini-dissertation for final adjudication.

 Pass with distinction